 Nonimmunocompromised patients should be treated for 3 to 5 days; patients with AIDS may require prolonged suppression to prevent relapses.

 Systemic or focal disease should be treated with antibiotic doses as for typhoid fever Treatment Typhoid fever is a systemic disease caused by the gram-negative bacterium Salmonella enterica serotype Typhi (S. Typhi).
-Symptoms are high fever, prostration, abdominal pain, and a rose-colored... read more .
+Symptoms are high fever, prostration, abdominal pain, and... read more .
 Sustained bacteremia is generally treated for 4 to 6 weeks.

 Infected aneurysms and heart valves and bone or joint infections usually require surgical intervention and prolonged courses of antibiotics.